daniel-grimm/reference-material/architecture/OnionArchitecture.md

 - Domain
 - Infrastructure

+# When to Use Onion Architecture
+The purpose of Onion architecture is to have very strong separations of concern, even within the API.
+The controllers only responsibility is for objects coming or going across the wire.
+The Application layer is only concerned about business logic, etc.

 # API
 The API layer is concerned about the the objects coming and going from the application and the controller definitions.